 - greater strength foundation for development of elastic qualities.

-Velocity is a measure of intent
+Velocity as a measure of training intent

 Because of this direct link between high intent and increased movement speeds, velocity is the obvious choice for measuring and quantifying intent when training.